Detroit Zoo Year of the Frog

 Art Competition and 80th Anniversary of Detroit Zoos.

 In 2008, The Detroit Zoological Society partnered with Project S.N.A.P. to celebrate the 2008 Year of the Frog Youth Art Competition and the 80th Anniversary of the Detroit Zoos.
-The mosaic murals are on display at the Detroit Zoo and Belle Isle Nature Zoo.
+The mosaic murals are on display at the Detroit Zoo.
 Incorporating the artwork of thousands of children, the murals depict a Wyoming Toad and an Eastern Tiger Salamander.

 More than 2,500 students representing three different counties leapt at the opportunity to communicate the importance of amphibians in the competition and mosaic mural exhibition.
 Students expressed their interpretations of Michigan frogs, toads and salamanders, as well as images of amphibian residents at the Detroit Zoo’s National Amphibian Conservation Center.